taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="reveng_t" href="#reveng_c">Reverse Engineering</a></h2>
 <br>

+- **Practical Malware Analysis: The Hands-On Guide to Dissecting Malicious Software** by Michael Sikorski
+- **Reversing: Secrets of Reverse Engineering** by Eldad Eilam
 - Reverse Engineering for Beginners by Dennis Yurichev
-- Reversing: Secrets of Reverse Engineering by Eldad Eilam
 - Practical Reverse Engineering: X86, X64, ARM, Windows Kernel, Reversing Tools, and Obfuscation by Alexandre Gazet, Bruce Dang, and Elias Bachaalany
 - The IDA Pro book by Chris Eagle
-- Practical Malware Analysis: The Hands-On Guide to Dissecting Malicious Software by Michael Sikorski
 - Hacking the Xbox: An Introduction to Reverse Engineering by Andrew Huang
 - Practical Binary Analysis: Build Your Own Linux Tools for Binary Instrumentation, Analysis, and Disassembly by Dennis Andriesse
 - The Art of Memory Forensics: Detecting Malware and Threats in Windows, Linux, and Mac Memory by Michael Hale Ligh, Andrew Case, Jamie Levy, Aaron Walters